New York University

 What's included

-12 videos9 readings5 quizzes
+12 videos9 readings5 assignments

 People play from birth to death.
 Play, like ritual, has roots in animal behavior.
 Cats batting toy mice, dogs fetching balls, chimps wrestling one another, dolphins frolicking in the waves.
 People-play is very complex, ranging from roughhouse and sports to make believe, pretending, masking, mind-games, and con games (dark play).
 In this week's lesson, we examine the broad range of play -- make believe, mimicry, carnival, sports, dark play, flow, metacommunication, and more.